 Other government-insured loans like Federal Housing Administration (FHA) mortgages are more flexible.
 But even if you can get a mortgage with a less-than-stellar credit score, it’s unlikely that the lender will offer you its best rate.
-And it’s also important to note that you can’t ever get rid of mortgage insurance on an FHA loan.

 How to save for a home purchase faster

 The median new home price in September 2018 was $372,400, according to the U.S. Census Bureau.
 If you aim to make a 20% mortgage down payment to avoid PMI, you’ll need to save at least $74,500.
 That’s quite a feat for anyone to manage.

 You can give yourself a leg up by packing your savings away into a high-yield savings account.
 Some people choose to invest their mortgage down payment savings in index funds and bonds.
 You can potentially earn more money over time with this strategy, but there’s the risk that you could lose money as well.

 Putting your savings in the stock market is generally not advised unless you’re saving for many, many years (that’s why most experts recommend keeping your retirement savings invested).
 Even then, you still have to be comfortable with the idea that you could lose a lot of money.